 Gide compares the work within the work, the mirror or painting in the painting, the play within the play, the novel in the short story, to a heraldic device.
 The image of a shield appears in the center of the shield, a position called en abyme.
 In the shield above, from the United Kingdom, 1816 – 1837, a third shield appears centered in the second (image from the Wikipedia article Mise en abyme).
-One could imagine another shield in its center and so on, forever and ever into the abyss, as in the image below (taken from the post “Power of Platform: Theory of Infinite Regression” on the blog Leftover Takeout by Rex Dixon).
+One could imagine another shield in its center and so on, forever and ever into the abyss, as in the image below (of me, Jungshih and Mayo).

 Such pictures could imply as well that there is another picture above the one you are looking at and one above that, infinitely expanding upwards, but that is not true either.
 You break the series.
 The photo on your computer screen is not the same image as you looking at your computer screen.
 Try to imagine the frames continuing above the one on your computer screen, but your mind will only pursue the image four or five levels before winking out, so no, your mind does not hold an image of infinity, only a suggestion.